71/blur/README.md

                 //  call    string [mscorlib]System.Console::ReadLine()
                 //  pop
                 // Not that Call() automatically inserts this if the method is
-                // an instance method, and used Callvirt if needed. writer
+                // an instance method, and uses Callvirt if needed. writer
                     .Before(ins)            // Position builder before the given instruction .Call(ReadLineMethod)   //  call string [mscorlib]System.Console::ReadLine()